 The following materials in PDF format are available for downloading:

 Retailers may volunteer to be a paint drop-off site and accept paint from residents and certain businesses in their community.
-To learn more about what is involved in becoming a drop-off site, please read the following letter.
-If you would like to be a drop-off site, please fill out and send in the Interest Form on page 2.
+To learn more about what is involved in becoming a drop-off site, please read the following factsheet If you would like to be a drop-off site, please fill out and send in the Interest Form.

 Lists of Manufacturers and Brands